 A post shared by The Global Work & Travel Co. (@globalworkandtravel) on

-After Amsterdam, we’re making our way down south to take a stopover in the judicial capital of the world, the seat of the government and the royal family, The Hague.
-Take a walk through the city and have a look at its beloved and popular beach Scheveningen.
+After Amsterdam, we’re making our way down south for a stop in the judicial capital of the world, the seat of the government and the royal family, The Hague.
+Take a stroll through the city and have a look at its beloved and popular beach Scheveningen.
 The Hague feels like a modern city, it’s within biking distance of the sea, and there are very few canals.

 Local’s tip: Have lunch at Eastern/Northern-African hotel and restaurant Bazar.